Start building your site, skip the recurring setup work.

 Lifecycle

 • Build-time.
-Adds I18nPlugin, registers the i18n filters, registers a computed page.locale, normalises the language config through normalizeLanguages.
+Adds I18nPlugin, registers the i18n filters, registers the computed per-page language fields, normalises the language config through normalizeLanguageMap.

 • Cascade-time.
 The translations and translationsMap collection builders walk every page with a translationKey, build the per-key map, and write it to the translation-map store (the runtime store other modules read).